cap7586/PMSD/README.md

 Data folder contains the CSV files that represent the "Database" behind the code.

+main.rs and my_functions_gas_station.rs are the files that contain the code that "works"

+main uses the functions from my_functions_gas_station

 ### The Gas Station Program can perform the following operations:
 > Sell x quantity of a product to a customer